Lightning-Chart/lcjs-example-0203-ohlcPlotAutomaticPackingResolution/README.md

 - The application is available at *http://localhost:8080* in your browser, webpack-dev-server provides hot reload functionality.

-### Description
+## Description

-The examples purpose is to shed some light on the packing logic of OHLCSeriesWithAutomaticPacking and how it can be fit to users needs by usage of method: 'setPackingResolution'.
+The examples purpose is to shed some light on the packing logic of OHLCSeriesWithAutomaticPacking and how it can be fit to users needs by usage of method: `setPackingResolution`.

 This class is a variant of OHLCSeries, which adds the automatic packing of XY-points to XOHLC-points.
 In a nutshell, when pushing points, it simply packages these points into 'XOHLC'-objects at certain intervals (which is controlled by the packing resolution property).